what is test optional?

 When completing either the Hanover College application or the Common Application, you will be asked if you are applying as test optional.
 If you select "Yes," we will review your application for admission and scholarship awards based on your high school transcript, essay, recommendation(s) and other supporting documents without consideration of your standardized test scores.

-You will also be asked to answer six brief questions to allow us to get to know you better.
+You will have the opportunity to answer two brief questions to allow us to get to know you better.

 Hanover will continue to review SAT or ACT scores from students who believe that their scores are a good measure of their academic ability.
 Simply answer "No" to the test-optional question on the application, and we will wait for your test scores before making a decision.